Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Yeah, it's.
-It's me again.
-It's like I'm on a phone call with someone who knows me way too well.
+It’s me again.
+It’s like a phone call with someone who knows me too well.

 00:20:55:05 - 00:21:01:03